Frequently Asked Questions

 No.

-The audition panel places auditionees based on their playing ability as demonstrated in their video audition only, not their AMEB or Suzuki grades.
+The audition panel places auditionees based on their playing ability as demonstrated in their video audition only, they do not take into account their AMEB or Suzuki grades.

 Auditionees do not need to have passed exams to gain a position – nor does having passed an exam guarantee a player a position.